Malivil/TTT-Randomat-20/README.md

 _randomat_glitch_max_glitches_ - Default: 0 - The maximum number of Glitches this event will create.
 Setting to 0 will not limit the number of Glitches.\
 _randomat_glitch_starting_health_ - Default: 100 - The amount of health the Glitches should start with.\
 _randomat_glitch_min_traitors_ - Default: 0 - The minimum number of Traitors before this event will run.

+## Good Cop, Bad Cop
+Instead of a detective, you now have two deputies... or is one an impersonator?
+\
+\
+**ConVars**
+\
+_ttt_randomat_goodcopbadcop_ - Default: 1 - Whether this event is enabled.\
+_ttt_randomat_goodcopbadcop_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
+_ttt_randomat_goodcopbadcop_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.

 ## Got any connies?!
 Announces players that have shop items after a configurable number of seconds